Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 AWeber allows you to test up to three variants of e-newsletters against each other; GetResponse’s equivalent limit is five.

-However, whereas AWeber lets you test any email against any other, GetResponse is a bit more restrictive: you can only test emails with different subject headers against each other, or emails with different content against each other.
+However, while with AWeber I was able to test any email against any other, I found GetResponse to be a bit more restrictive: it only let me test emails with different subject headers against each other, or emails with different content against each other.

-So overall in the split testing department, it’s probably a win for AWeber.
+So overall in the split testing department, I’d say that it’s probably a win for AWeber.

 Don’t miss out on our free Business Growth E-Kit